ServBay Documentation: Manage Databases with Adminer

 : Modify existing rows.Delete

-Adminer provides an SQL command input interface where you can directly enter and execute SQL statements for flexible database management and data queries.
+Adminer has a SQL command input area, allowing you to execute custom SQL statements for flexible database management and querying.

 - Click the

-option. - Enter your SQL statements in the text area.
+option. - Input your SQL statements in the text area.

 Execute

-Adminer supports exporting database structures and data as SQL files or other formats (such as CSV), as well as importing data from these files.
-This is useful for data migration, backups, or sharing data with others.
+Adminer can export database structures and data as SQL files or other formats (like CSV), and import data likewise—a useful feature for migrations, backups, or sharing data with others.

-- Select the database or table you wish to import/export.
+- Select the database or table for import/export.

 Export